gkong/spa/README.md

 ## example

-The following example, included in the `example` directory, implements a minimal single-page app, with two pages, Home and About, with page navigation, history management, and deep link handling (which requires server support, see below).
-This example uses `rlite-router`, but you can use any client-side router.
+The following example, included in the `example` directory, implements a minimal single-page app, with two pages, Home and About, with page navigation, history management, and deep link handling.
+It uses [rlite](https://github.com/chrisdavies/rlite) for client-side routing.

+Deep-link handling requires server support.
+See the comments in [example/server.go](https://github.com/gkong/spa/blob/main/example/server.go).

 	var rlite = require('rlite-router');
 	var spa = require('spa-components');